scheuclu/scheuclu.github.io/content/posts/password_hash_cracking.md

 | 8 | 2.1e14 | 2.6 h | 82 ct |
 | 9 | 1.3e16 | 6.9 d | 51 $ |

 Now, most of us have experienced that websites require us to use special symbols.
 Let's just consider the 5 most used ones: `["_", ".",  "-", "!", "@", "*", "$", "?", "&", "%"]`.
-We now have `72` different characters in out alpahabet.
+We now have `72` different characters in our alpahabet.

 This simple addition changes the table as follows: